IBUNHABIBU/restaurant_page/README.md

-﻿# BOOKS LYBRARY
+﻿# RESTAURANT PAGE
-Is the booklist Javascript  quez to implement object oriented programming using class.
+Is the Javascript  quiz to implement modular programming using webpack.
+I made a simple restaurant page to see the menu and contact.
+In the styling I used my own css framework that I built when I was doing html and css curriculum.

 ![screenshot](https://github.com/IBUNHABIBU/library/blob/feature/Asset/Images/form.PNG)
 ![screenshot](https://github.com/IBUNHABIBU/library/blob/feature/Asset/Images/homepage.PNG)